hyena/spindizzy_boards/README.md

 TODO
 ----
-There's rather a lot to do:
+There's plenty of work left to do:
  - [ ] Atom integration for rss readers
  - [ ] Twitter integration
  - [ ] Mastodon integration